aspose-total/Aspose.Total-Products/total/en/cpp/conversion/tex-to-xaml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render TEX to XAML within C++ Applications" h2="Convert TEX to XAML within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate TEX to XAML conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export TEX to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to XAML.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+If you are a C++ developer looking to add a feature to your application that allows for the conversion of TEX to XAML, then you have come to the right place.
+TEX is a markup language used to create documents, while XAML is a markup language used to create user interfaces.
+Converting between the two can be a great way to add a feature to your application that allows users to create documents with a user-friendly interface.

+<h2>How Aspose.Total Helps for TEX to XAML Conversion</h2>

+Aspose.Total for C++ is a package that includes two APIs that can help you with the conversion of TEX to XAML.
+The first API is Aspose.PDF for C++, which can be used to export TEX to PPTX.
+The second API is Aspose.Slides for C++, which can be used to convert PPTX to XAML.
+Both of these APIs are included in the Aspose.Total for C++ package, making it easy to get started with the conversion process.
+All you need to do is download the package and start using the APIs.
+With just two simple steps, you can easily convert TEX to XAML and add a feature to your C++ application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}